The E-News is sent out twice a month. Read the latest issue

 Follow @sltcleeds to keep up to date with key commissioning developments and opportunities in Leeds.

-The Engage with ESIF! project runs until June 2015 and aims to support the Third Sector to engage with the Leeds City Region European Structural Investment Funds (ESIF) programme.
+Supporting the Third Sector to engage with the Leeds City Region European Structural Investment Funds (ESIF) programme.

 The new programme of European Structural Investment Funds (ESIF) 2014-2020 is moving towards launch and it is hoped that the first funding will be available to bid for in June 2015.
 The programme locally will be delivered through Leeds City Region (LCR) Local Enterprise Partnership (LEP).